 Aspen's Free Chipping Service for Wildfire Mitigation

-Thank you to Brush Creek, Mountain Valley, Meadowood, and Castle Creek for your participation...
-Together, we've removed 17 tons of brush from around structures in 2023 (so far)!
+Thank you to Brush Creek, Mountain Valley, Meadowood, Castle Creek, West Buttermilk, Red Mountain/ Smuggler, Starwood, and the Water Department for your participation.
+Together, we removed 35.84 tons of brush from around structures in 2023!

 Brush collection is performed throughout the summer from May through October.
 Chipping date(s) are scheduled ideally 6 weeks in advance with a neighborhood representative or HOA leader to give people enough time to plan ahead.
 The neighborhood rep will help distribute information to others in the neighborhood to maximize participation in this program.

 Once neighborhoods have been scheduled, homeowners will register their address for a brush pile pickup.
 Homeowners will pile brush according to the guidelines below and the fire department will chip and haul away for FREE.
 Neighborhoods anticipating higher participation will be prioritized over less engaged areas.

 In order to schedule a chipping day in your area:

 - you must live in a moderate to very high wildfire risk area within the Aspen Fire Protection District;

 - a representative from your neighborhood must email email@example.com; and

 - we need assurance that at least 10 properties in your neighborhood will participate.

 Ok, Aspen Fire has confirmed that my neighborhood has been selected to participate.
 How do I register my piles?